layerswap/layerswapapp/public/doc/userGuide.md

 If you chose Binance, after logging in to Bransfer you'll be asked to provide **read-only** API keys.
 This allows Bransfer to connect to your Binance account.

 ![Connect Binance to Bransfer](/images/binance_connect_bransfer.png)
 > Note that these are Read-Only API Keys.
-Bransfer CANT initate any trade or withdrawal on your behalf.
+Bransfer CANT initiate any trade or withdrawal on your behalf.

 If you need help getting your API keys, please consult [this step-by-step guide](https://help.bransfer.io/article/guide-binance)

 After adding API keys, you will see the processing screen.
-Here you will be presented the address and amount to withdraw from you Binance account.
+Here you will be presented the address and amount to withdraw from your Binance account.

 ![Payment processing](/images/payment_processing.png)